 “If you always do what you’ve always done, then you’ll always get what you’ve always got”.
 It’s very easy to get stuck in a rut when running.
 I know a few drills (that I don’t do consistently), but I tend to do similar sessions.
 With Solent Athlete, I’m learning new drills to perfect my technique.
 It’s also a chance for me to challenge what I learnt on my UKA coaching course – in ‘running for speed’ we were taught about foot dorsiflexion, however, pose running suggests that a relaxed foot is preferable as it discourages heel-striking.

 An objective viewpoint

-Working with a coach gives me unbiased feedback on what I’m doing.
+Another of the benefits of working with a coach is that he gives me unbiased feedback on what I’m doing.
 I get feedback based on expert knowledge and experience rather than the opinions of my friends and family, which aren’t always based on evidence!
 (Lots of my lovely friends who aren’t particularly into any sports think that I train an excessive amount; in contrast, I think that they spend an excessive amount of time in the pub or on other activities – a coach knows what a healthy balance is!)